Sophwrd/LondonQuest/README.md

 # The London Quest
 Welcome to the London Quest!
 Come discover the big city of London where the player visits a friend who's there for an exchange.
-Through this trip, the player encounters different obstacles and if they choose the correct words, they can gather souvenirs and tools to help them through the journey.
+Through this trip, the player encounters different obstacles and if they choose the correct words, they can gather souvenirs and tools to help them through their journey.

 ## Description
 The London Quest is an interactive fiction game made with [Twine](https://twinery.org/) where the player discovers the city of London, England.
 In this game, the player interacts with diverse characters and is confronted with English grammar and vocabulary.
 The English level is designed to be at a B2 level (intermediate level).